 Thomas didn’t put on a show in his limited time with the Cavaliers, who were 17.3 points per 100 possessions better when Thomas was on the bench compared to when he was on the floor.

-That’s something that can probably be partially chalked up to the diminutive guard not being fully healthy from offseason hip surgery yet.
+That’s something that can probably be partially chalked up to the diminutive guard not being fully healthy from rehabbing his hip injury during the offseason.

 After his first full practice with the Lakers, Thomas said he’s still only operating around 75-80 percent capacity.